 Take into account the story of Imm Mahmoud, who, on 8 Nov 2023, was taking refuge at Alif Elementary Boys' School, run by the United Nations refugee agency.
 She testimonies what the lack of access to water brought to herself and her family "We have no water, no sanitation, no running sewage system," "With this lack of basic hygiene, neither the adults nor the children are comfortable."
 "Children have been suffering from diarrhoea, coughs and colds from the pollution and swimming in the sea," she said.
 "But what do you expect them to do?
 They have to find a way to release their energy.
 Being cooped up in a school can lead to a lot of yelling and fights with their families."
 Mahmoud's account shows the consequences of the lack of access to clean water in Gaza, where basic necessities like hygiene, health, and comfort become compromised.

 In each of Israel's assaults on the Gaza Strip over the past decade, bombardments have targeted critical water infrastructure, including main power stations, wastewater treatment plants, and water networks.
 This damage must be recognized as systematic, as it continuously seeks to deny Palestinians their rights and access to water, disrupt Palestinian livelihoods in the Gaza Strip, and undermine their resilience, safety, and well-being.

-Consider this:

 Most recently, during the 2023 Israeli assault on the Gaza Strip, the Palestinians' humanitarian crisis has been exacerbated by the targeting of water and sanitation infrastructure.
 This assault, combined with the ongoing siege, has left a significant proportion of Gaza's population without access to clean water.
 Before the 2023 assaults erupted, the Gaza Strip relied on three vital pipelines from Israel for its water supply, accounting for 13% of its total water intake.
 However, on October 9th, 2023, the Israeli government abruptly shut off these pipelines, further aggravating the water crisis.Although two of these pipelines resumed operation by mid-October, reports of severe leakage issues emerged, with one pipeline leaking an alarming 70% of its water.